CU-CloudCollab/cucloud_module/README.md

 $ cucloud --provider aws --profile=prod --env=stage --config-list
 ```

-For each ``CUCLOUD_PROFILE`` (which likely maps to an AWS named profile), you can managing configuration values for multiple environments.
+For each ``CUCLOUD_PROFILE`` (which likely maps to an AWS account), you can managing configuration values for multiple environments.
 For example, if you have a sandbox account mapped to a "sandbox" profile, you may have a dev and a test environment within the same account/profile.

 ```
 # display list of existing values.